BrianWill/japanese_vocab/input.md

 ## Vocabulary tracking and drilling

-The key feature of this program is to track the words you encounter in your listening and reading content.
-When a word becomes reasonably well-known to you (but not necessarily mastered), you can "archive" the word such that it is no longer highlighted in the subtitles and will be filtered from vocab drills by default.
-This tracking provides two key benefits:
+The key feature of this program is that it tracks the words you encounter in your listening and reading content.
+When a word becomes reasonably well-known to you (but not necessarily mastered), you can "archive" the word such that it is no longer highlighted in the subtitles and will be filtered by default from vocab drills.
+This vocab tracking provides two key benefits:

 1. You can track your progress in the language by the number of words you have encountered and archived.
 2. You can assess the difficulty of a piece of content based on the number and proportion of unarchived words it contains.